 Advanced economies' long-term interest rates have declined significantly in recent decades.
 How do such changes in rates transmit to equity valuations?
 A potentially tempting line of reasoning is to assume that equity discount rates move one for one with interest rates; given that equity is a long-duration claim, this assumption then implies that stock valuations should have increased significantly as a result of the secular decline in interest rates.
-Casual evidence might appear consistent with this view: in the U.S., for example, the market's equity yield - measured as the earnings-to-price ratio - has declined substantially in recent decades, corresponding to a large increase in equity valuations over this period.
+Casual evidence might appear consistent with this view: in the U.S., for example, the market's equity yield has declined substantially in recent decades, corresponding to a large increase in equity valuations over this period.